Pylons/pyramid/docs/narr/traversal.rst

     is represented by a WSGI environment and a ``start_response`` callable.

 #.
-The router creates a :term:`WebOb` request object based on the
+The router creates a :term:`request` object based on the WSGI
-    WSGI environment.
+    environment.

 #.
 The :term:`root factory` is called with the :term:`request`.
 It
     returns a :term:`root` object.